 Hypoglycemia Treatment in Diabetes

-If you suspect you have hypoglycemia and have diabetes, check your blood sugar level.
+If you have diabetes and think you have hypoglycemia, check your blood sugar level.

-If you have blood sugar levels that frequently drop after meals that have a high content of simple sugars, a way to diminish these episodes of reactive hypoglycemia is through a more balance diet.
-Avoid simple sugars and eat frequent small meals during the day.
+If you have blood sugar levels that often drop after meals that include a lot of simple sugars, change your diet.
+Avoid sugary foods, and eat frequent small meals during the day.

-If you experience low blood sugar when you haven't eaten (fasting hypoglycemia) have a snack before bedtime, such as a protein or a more complex carbohydrate.
+If you get low blood sugar when you haven't eaten, have a snack before bedtime, such as a protein or a more complex carbohydrate.